jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/5-DetectFaces.md

 5. In the **NuGet Package Manager** window, select **Add Package**

+6. You will see a licence agreement dialog, accept the licence to continue.

-6. Repeat these steps for the `HappyXamDevs.Android` and  `HappyXamDevs.iOS` projects
+7. Repeat these steps for the `HappyXamDevs.Android` and  `HappyXamDevs.iOS` projects

 ## 3. Creating `VerifyHappyFace`